TristanPetersDS/Integrating-Apps-Case-Study/README.md

 ## Key Findings
  - The observed difference in mean ratings between platforms was 0.14206.
  - A permutation test with 10,000 simulations was conducted to assess significance.
- - The resulting p-value indicated whether the difference was statistically significant.
+ - The resulting p-value indicated statistical significance between playforms, with the Google Play Store hosting a more favorable platform for app developers.